paulb2806/paulb2806.github.io/README.md

 Personal website of Dr. Paul Barrère, currently postdoctoral astrophysicist at the Observatory of Geneva (email: paul.barrere@unige.ch).

-Website inpired by that of Khaled Al Moulla (almoulla.github.io)

 Landed by HTML5 UP
 html5up.net | @ajlkn
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)